Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 How To Handle Socially Inappropriate Behavior in Public

 Public settings can be overwhelming for an autistic child with behavioral problems due to sensory overload, unpredictable social interactions, and rigid expectations.
-These challenges can lead to heightened anxiety and an increased likelihood of exhibiting inappropriate behaviors.
+These challenges can lead to heightened anxiety and an increased likelihood of exhibiting inappropriate social behaviors.
 It is crucial to consider these factors when addressing and managing their behavior.

 Here are some of the key challenges faced by autistic children.

-Sensory overload
+Sensory Overload

 Public places can be overwhelming for autistic children due to increased sensory stimuli, such as loud noises, bright lights, crowded spaces, and unfamiliar smells.
 These sensory inputs can lead to sensory overload and trigger anxiety or meltdowns.

-Communication barriers
+Communication Barriers

 Autistic children may have challenges with expressive and receptive communication skills.
 In public settings, they may struggle to express their needs, desires, or discomfort, leading to frustration or misunderstandings.
+There is also a link between autism and saying inappropriate things because they may not fully grasp social norms or the nuances of language.

-Social interactions
+Social Interactions

 Engaging in social interactions can be challenging for autistic children.
 They may find it difficult to interpret social cues, understand non-verbal communication, or initiate and maintain conversations.
 This can result in feelings of isolation or difficulty making friends.

-Unpredictability and changes
+Unpredictability and Changes

 Public settings often involve unpredictable situations, such as unexpected changes in routines, transitions, or disruptions in the environment.
 Autistic children rely on structure and predictability, so these unexpected changes can cause anxiety and distress.